 Recommended Courses: Students applying to be in the Funds Enterprise should sign up for ACCT 5101 and FINA 4121, 4221 and 4321 fall semester.
 Once admitted into the Funds Enterprise, there are three additional required courses as well as 8 strongly recommended courses.

-Please view our printable timeline (pdf) for a detailed schedule.
+Please view our Suggested Course Timeline for CFE Undergrads (180.58 KB) for a detailed schedule.